Johannett321/WPNginxMariaDB/readme.md

 terraform apply
 ```

 Answer “yes” when you're requested to.
+This process may take up to 10 minutes

 ### Setup Wordpress, Nginx and MariaDB